KhaledButainy/DTM/README.md

-# DTM - Drone's Traffic Management System
+# DTM - Drones' Traffic Management System

 This repository contains the web application for the Drone Traffic Management system.
 The project is my Senior Design Project which was presented as a requirement for the Computer Engineering program at KFUPM.